Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

 1. Follow `Metadata BMC` on each spine switch that `port1` and `port2` of the bond are plugged into.

-1. Usually the 2nd/3rd/4th/Nth MAC on the PCIe card will be a `0x1` or `0x2` deviation from the first port.
+1. Usually the 2nd/3rd/4th/Nth MAC address on the PCIe card will be a `0x1` or `0x2` deviation from the first port.

    Collection is quicker if this can be easily confirmed.